Skip to content

 Delta Checks

 This is simply checking that the delta of something is or is not true.
-Most often this will be used in AddSource chains to check that something is going fron n-1 to n, but also can be used for things like score to check that the delta is greater than 0 and less than the target.
+Most often this will be used in AddSource chains to check that something is going from n-1 to n, but also can be used for things like score to check that the delta is greater than 0 and less than the target.
 One can also check that the delta of the game state isn't the save/load screen for a very simple, but solid form of protection.
 This also can involve something like checking that a stage goes from complete to incomplete or the player goes from stage 1 to stage 2 or from stage 1 back to the hub world.

 IDFlagTypeMemoryCmpTypeMem/ValHits